Quotes: The American Civil War

 Cordelia: Gunn, you wanna field this?

-Gunn (only black guy): It means: sayin' people are free, don't make 'em free.
+): It means: sayin' people are free, don't make 'em free.
 You've got races that hate each other.
 You got some folks getting work they don't want, others losing the little they had.
 You're looking at social confusion, economic depression and probably some riots.
-Good luck.
+Good luck

 Charles Hamilton: Are you hinting, Mr. Butler, that the Yankees can lick us?

 : No, I'm not hinting.
 I'm saying very plainly that the Yankees are better equipped than we.
 They've got factories, shipyards, coal mines, and a fleet to bottle up our harbors and starve us to death.
 All we've got is cotton, and slaves, and... (glances around) arrogance.